Women’s Mental Health After the 2008 Financial Crisis

 This mechanism helps explain why prolonged debt tends to produce more intense emotional effects in women, even when absolute amounts do not differ significantly from those observed among men.

 Beyond objective economic factors, social norms play a relevant role.
 Debt is often interpreted through moral lenses, associated with self-control, responsibility, and competence.
-Research in economic sociology indicates that these judgments tend to be more severe when applied to women, especially those responsible for household management.
+Research in economic sociology indicates that these judgments can be especially consequential for women who are expected to manage household stability.

-Qualitative studies conducted after the 2008 crisis observed that indebted women report feelings of guilt and shame more frequently, even when the debt is tied to essential expenses.
+Debt can produce guilt and shame even when borrowing was used for essential expenses, especially when financial responsibility is framed as a measure of personal competence.
 This moralization contributes to silence around the experience of debt and hinders its understanding as a structural phenomenon.

 The disproportionate impact of debt on women is not manifested only at a single moment.
 It is built over time, as indebtedness, instability, and responsibilities reinforce one another.
 What begins as a functional solution during a crisis period can become a structural limitation on future choices, affecting decisions about work, health, and long-term planning.